 Heavy periods can have a huge impact on our emotional state too such as,:

 If you experience different amounts of time in between your periods then they are irregular.
 Again, this may be normal for you, especially if you don't have any other period-related symptoms such as painful cramps, blood clots, or heavy bleeding, and doesn't necessarily mean there is a problem.
-It's especially common for younger girls to have irregular periods during the first 2-3 years after starting their period.
-It's also common for women entering perimenopause to experience irregular periods.
+It's especially common for younger teens to have irregular periods during the first 2-3 years after starting their period.
+It's also common for people entering perimenopause to experience irregular periods.
 Note that you can still get pregnant despite having irregular periods.

 Is it normal for periods to be short?

-Women's cycles can vary in length.
+Menstrual period cycles can vary in length.
 For some, this is normal, for others, a trip to the doctor might be needed.

 Birth control pills may cause bleeding in the first few weeks and it may take around 3 months for your periods to settle down.
 You may notice your periods are lighter when taking contraceptive pills as the lining of your uterus isn't as thick., .